jadiazpe/Project_ML_Games/README.md

 <br />

-# VIDEO GAME REFERRAL SYSTEM FOR STEAM USERS
+# VIDEO GAME RECOMMENDATION SYSTEM FOR STEAM USERS

 ### About STEAM
 STEAM is a digital video game distribution platform developed by Valve Corporation, which allows users to purchase, download and play a wide variety of games online.
 In addition to being a game store, STEAM also offers social and community features, such as chats, groups and the ability to share personalized content.